janlum/OverTheWire/level23/readme.md

 done
 ```

 I have to create a shell script and place it in /var/spool/bandit24/foo for it to be executed.
+The cronjob for bandit24 will run the script every minute.

 This is the shell script I used: